Pro Tip: Your Ultimate Guide to Soldering Like a Pro (and Making Stuff That Doesn't Break)

 Heat guns are like a DIY Swiss Army knife!
 They blast hot air for tons of uses: stripping paint, thawing pipes, bending plastic, removing stickers, shrinking wrap, and even crafting.
 Just be careful, they get hot!

-Heat Shrink Self Soldering Butt Connector
+Heat Shrink Self Soldering Seal Connector

 Heat shrink self-soldering butt connectors make wiring projects a breeze by combining a strong, soldered connection with a waterproof seal in one easy step.